awahlig/tailscale-docker-mod/README.md

 [linuxserver.io](https://linuxserver.io) containers.
 This lets you have applications join your tailnet.

+## Fork

+This fork uses an embedded tailscale package instead of downloading it at runtime.

 ## Configuration

 The Docker mod exposes a bunch of environment variables that you can